-Scraping Twitter can yield many insights into sentiments, opinions and social media trends.
+Scraping Twitter can yield many insights into sentiments, opinions and social media trends and could helping building a programmatic SEO project.
 Analysing tweets, shares, likes, URLs and interests is a powerful way to derive insight into public conversations.

 The Twitter API does allow users to read and write Twitter data.
 Using the Twitter API instead of scraping Twitter data ensures compliance with Twitter’s terms of service, but it’s not as efficient or flexible as using scraping services.

 In fact, a recent study on Twitter scraping found exactly that – the authors concluded that scraping is more efficient and faster than using the API.
 The API also limits how many tweets you can scrape.